jbcodeforce/aws-messaging-samples/docs/labs/activemq-cdk.md

 * Lambda function for removing all inbound/outbound rules from the VPC default security group
 * Cloud 9 environment

-For a production deployment, using Amazon MQ clustering, we will use a 3 AZs deployment as in figure below:
+For a production deployment, using Amazon MQ clustering, we will use a 3 AZs deployment as in the figure below:

 ![](./diagrams/networking-stack-3AZs.drawio.svg)

 ## Active MQ Active/Standby

-To deploy an Amazon MQ - Active MQ with active and standby deployment use the stack under [amazonMQ/activeMQ/IaC/active-standby](https://github.com/jbcodeforce/aws-messaging-study/tree/main/amazonMQ/activeMQ/IaC/active-standby) which adds the following to current physical architecture:
+To deploy an Amazon MQ - Active MQ with active and standby deployment use the stack under [amazonMQ/activeMQ/IaC/active-standby](https://github.com/jbcodeforce/aws-messaging-study/tree/main/amazonMQ/activeMQ/IaC/active-standby) which adds the following elements to current physical architecture:

 ![](./diagrams/amq-act-stby-stack.drawio.png)